Founded in 1850 in Nihonbashi-Odenma-cho, Chuo-ku.

-We are particular about the old-fashioned method, and we still make it carefully with one craftsman.
+We are particular about the old-fashioned method, and we are still making one by one craftsman carefully.

 • Plum monaka

-You can enjoy plenty of plum and thick "umemonaka" three colors of bean paste.
+You can enjoy plenty of fluffy and thick "ume monaka" three colors of bean paste.

-In the early Meiji era, a single-skin dorayaki made from the shape of a gong.
+In the early Meiji period, a single skin dorayaki produced from the shape of a gong

 • Mt.
 Mikasa

-famous confectionery, who thinks about Mt.
-Wakakusa in Nara and boasts a green bean paste.
+famous confectionery, which thinks about Mt.
+Wakakusa in Nara and boasts of green peas Uguisu bean paste

 • North and South America Manju

-When Perry arrived, sweets baked in a bread kettle based on the story of Western baked sweets.
+At the time of Perry's arrival, the sweets baked in a bread pot based on the story of Western baked goods.

 In 1951, the shopkeeper made use of Western confectionery techniques learned during the Taisho era.